-Employees may be terminated pursuant to College policy, federal, state, or local law, or other applicable regulation.
+Employees at will may be terminated pursuant to College policy, federal, state, or local law, other applicable regulation or as determined by the College.

 After notice of resignation or termination is provided by the employee or the College, a meeting will be scheduled with the employee to discuss matters including employee benefits, conversion privileges, repayment of outstanding debts, and return of College-owned property.
 At this time, a formal exit interview may be conducted by the College or by an outside agency engaged for this purpose.